tomsterBG/tomsterbg.github.io/_posts/2025-08-25-programming-with-ai-correctly.md

 This may sound contradictory with me saying not to use AI to finish your work, but it isn't, because i am still the last judge.
 I decide what needs to happen and i always use AI in the browser, not in my coding environment.

 Just today i was about to push to Github and decided to zip my code, ask the AI what may be wrong with it and guess what, it found a bug!
-I had an event being fired *after* clamping a value, causing the event to have an incorrect number as an argument, a number that could go outside of the clamping limits.
+I had an event being fired *before* clamping a value, causing the event to have an incorrect number as an argument, a number that could go outside of the clamping limits.
 I would have had to proofread my code for the 50th time by now to notice that.